 This morning Americans across the country arose at ungodly hours, braving the dark, cold, and unruly crowds all in the name of SHOPPING.
 Each year Black Friday marks the upcoming holiday season with a day full of frenzied shopping, and the infamous event has become as synonymous with Thanksgiving weekend as turkey itself.
 While some will spend the day trolling the malls for deals, thankfully there are more than a handful of people (like us!) who are just saying “NO” to excessive consumerism and spending the day doing more wholesome activities for Buy Nothing Day.
 Buy Nothing is a non-profit organization initiated by Canadian Mennonites 20 years ago, inspiring people all over the world to say no to just say no to Black Friday.
-This year AdBusters is taking the organization’s work to the next level, going global with a full-fledged campaign asking citizens to not only stop shopping on Black Friday, but to #OCCUPYXMAS and not purchase anything for the holidays at all.
+This year why buck the Black Friday trend by choosing not to purchase anything for the holidays at all.
 Are you up to the challenge?

 Currently 20% of the world’s population is consuming over 80% of the earth’s natural resources, and the developing population making those goods you’re purchasing are likely doing so under unfair or downright harrowing working conditions.
 Consuming less is not only better for the environment, but helps the fight against unjust labor practices and an uneven distribution of wealth.